-Practice Course Drill
+3. Practice Course Drill

-If you do not have access to regular racing gates and other equipment, you can set up a practice course using orange cones, ski poles, etc. The advantage is that you can re-create an environment where the athlete can practice his or her turning skills in a race-type setting without spending a lot of money.
+If you do not have access to regular racing gates and other equipment, you can set up a practice course using orange cones, ski poles, etc. The advantage is that you can recreate an environment where the athlete can practice their turning skills in a race-type setting without spending a lot of money.
 Practice courses are also much more portable and do not take as much time and effort to set up.

-When setting up practice courses, it is important to try to recreate the type of course that the athlete will be facing in competition.
+When setting up practice courses, it is important to try to re-create the type of course that the athlete will be facing in competition.
 Try to give the athlete experience practicing small (slalom) turns, medium (giant slalom) turns and large (downhill) turns.
-The best way to measure improvement is to time the athlete in each of a series of six to ten runs on the same course.
-When the athlete has completed the course, take a few minutes to share his or her time and talk about how it felt.
+The best way to measure improvement is to time the athlete in each of a series of 6-10 runs on the same course.
+When the athlete has completed the course, take a few minutes to share their time and talk about how it felt.
 You can also share helpful hints for improvement that the athlete can then practice on the next run.
-Comparison of times between runs can help an athlete see whetheror not he or she is improving.
+Comparison of times between runs can help an athlete see whether or not they are improving.

-Public NASTAR Racing Drill
+4. Public NASTAR Racing Drill